 In addition to the environmental reporting in this section we make further disclosures following the Semiconductors Sustainability Accounting Standard version 2023-12 (see SASB table in the Appendix).

 Governance

-The Board has overall accountability for the management of climate-related risks and opportunities (pages 46 to 48).
+The Board has overall accountability for the management of climate-related risks and opportunities.